footballcsv/cache.footballdata/README.md

 The league codes (`E0`, `E1`, `D1`, `D2`, ...) get changed to
-the football.db "standard" using two letter ISO codes for countries and if now ISO code exists (e.g. for England, Scotland) than the three letter FIFA codes for countries (e.g. ENG, SCO) get used.
+the football.db "standard" using two letter ISO codes for countries and if no ISO code exists (e.g. for England, Scotland) than the three letter FIFA codes for countries (e.g. ENG, SCO) get used.

 The original football datasets come in two flavors / formats.
 The main leagues use season-by-season datafiles.